Kabeer2004/CCProject1/backend/README.md

 ![FastAPI](https://fastapi.tiangolo.com/img/logo-margin/logo-teal.png)

-A secure RESTful API for student management with JWT authentication, built with FastAPI and SQLite.
+A secure RESTful API for student and course management with JWT authentication, built with FastAPI and SQLite.

 ## Features